-In most organizations, core values are plastered across the walls of the workplace with the belief that it can help in building a strong team foundation and an equally strong organizational culture.
-It is important for organizations to take the necessary steps and develop effective strategies to ensure that the organizational core values are converted into tangible employee behaviours.
+In most organizations, core values are displayed prominently at the workplace with the belief that it can help in building a strong organizational culture.
+However, organizations need to take concrete steps to ensure that the organizational core values are converted into tangible employee behaviours.

 The core values of an organization help in establishing the moral code which its workforce must abide by.
-They represent the beliefs that are most important to the way an organization operates and how it is perceived by its customers, employees and business partners.
+They represent the most important beliefs of an organization and how it is perceived by its customers, employees and others.

-Since employees act as the representatives of an organization, it is important for them to display behaviour and attitude that is reflective of organizational values.
+Since employees are representatives of the organization, it is important that they display behaviour that is reflective of organizational values.
 Also, it sends out a positive message about the organization.

-Despite understanding the significance of aligning their core values with the behaviour of their employees, most organizations fail to take any concrete steps to ensure the same.
-In fact, the best that organizations do is to include these values in their website career page and new hire handbooks.
+Despite the significance of aligning core values with employee behaviour, most organizations fail to take concrete steps for the same.
+In fact, generally organizations just include these values in their website career page and new hire handbooks.

-However, in order to ensure that the values become an integral part of their organizational culture and employee behaviour, it is important to provide specific guidelines and develop appropriate strategies for achieving this objective.
+However, to ensure that these values become integral to the organization culture and behaviour, it is important to implement appropriate strategies.

 Organizations that do not promote value-based culture and behaviour end up ingraining wrong values in their employees which over time.
-Hence, in such organizations, a negative culture becomes commonplace that thrives on cutting corners, placing the blame on others and operating in a secretive manner.
+Hence, in such organizations, a negative culture developed, based on cutting corners, blame game and operating in a secretive manner.
 This, in turn, impacts the behaviour of the employees and creates a wrong image of the organization.

-In order to bridge the gap between core organization values and employee behaviour, it is important for organizations to take the necessary corrective measures at the earliest.
-They need to take control and shape their employee behaviour from day one by integrating these values into their HR strategy.
+To bridge the gap between core values and employee behaviour, it is important for organizations to take necessary measures.
+In fact, they need to shape employee behaviour from day one by integrating these values into their HR strategy.

-At the same time, they need to work towards developing the organization policies in a manner that makes it easier for the members of the workforce to imbibe these values in their everyday working.
-Rather than leaving the values open for interpretation or inscribed on paper as words, organizations need to follow the values with prospective actions and requisite behaviours.
+At the same time, they need to develop HR policies so that employees can imbibe these values in their everyday working.
+Rather than leaving the values open for interpretation, organizations need to implement the values with prospective actions and requisite behaviours.

 Discussed below are some useful steps that can help organizations to align employee behaviour with core values:

-Core values should be at the heart of every business process and should make employees feel special about working for the organization in question.
+Core values should be at the heart of every business process.
+They should make employees feel special about working for the organization.

-Such values are those that make the employees work for the organization as if they own it, make them raises the bar on the quality and efficiency of their work, or even develop an attitude of gratitude while interacting with each other or with the customers.
+These values motivate employees to focus on quality and efficiency, and develop an attitude of gratitude while interacting with each other or with customers.

-As mentioned before, core values should form an integral part of the HR policy of an organization.
-This essentially means that the decisions about all new recruitment, employee promotions and even firing specific members of the workforce should be based on these values.
+Core values should form an integral part of the HR policy of an organization.
+What this means is that all decisions about hiring, promotions and even firing should be based on these values.

-Adopting such an approach helps the employees to understand the significance of developing value-based behaviour and contribute towards building a strong organizational culture.
+Hence, adopting such an approach helps employees to understand the significance of developing value-based behaviour and building a strong organizational culture.

-The responsibility of communicating the core values of an organization to the individual members of the workforce lies with the senior management team.
-They need to ensure that they talk about these values every time they interact with their juniors.
+The responsibility of communicating the core values of the organization to the employees lies with the senior management team.
+Therefore, they need to ensure that they talk about these values every time they communicate with employees.

-Moreover, they actually need to live these values to make sure that the employees also integrate them into their everyday working and behaviour.
+Moreover, they actually need to live these values to ensure that employees too integrate them into their work lives.

 One effective way to help employees develop behaviour based on organizational core values is by rewarding such behaviours.
-In fact, employee rewards systems should focus on rewarding behaviours that are in alignment with the key values of the organization and motivate others to copy such behaviours.
+In fact, employee rewards systems should focus on rewarding behaviours that are in alignment with key values of the organization.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)